• Skip to primary navigation

 • Final Ward - created in 2007 by bartender Frank Ward, this drink switches the gin for bourbon and the lime for lemon juice.

-• Wordsmith - this version substitutes out the gin for a pot-still Jamaican rum, creating a funky and delicious sip.
+• Wordsmith - this Last Word version substitutes out the gin for a pot-still Jamaican rum, creating a funky and delicious sip.

 last word cocktail with the bottles and jigger in the background